shreeyasharma1804/notes/networking/Protocols.md

 clients = {}

-# A host runs the read and send coroutines for all the clients which nonnected to it.
+# A host runs the read and send coroutines for all the clients which connected to it.
 # The read coroutine only consumes cpu when the websocket.recv() buffer is readable.
 # The send function subscribes to a resid queue and sends data to the correct websocket(based on cache).